 - Wrap warm hot-water bottles in towels (to prevent burning your pet) and place on pet’s abdomen.

 Above all, use common sense.
-If it’s too cold for you to venture outside (even while bundled up), chances are the same goes for your dog or cat.
+If it’s too cold for you to venture outside (even while bundled up), chances are the same goes for your dog.

 Christine McLaughlin is DogTime.com’s Pet First Aid expert and a freelance writer, editor, and author.